observed.

 The best eggs in life are free.

-Would you believe me if I told you, in 2002,
+Would you believe me if I told you that in 2002 I named my kickball team Swift Kick?
+True Story.

 "As the men masqueraded, I hoped you'd return